TaitoUnited/full-stack-template/scripts/taito/TAITOLESS.md

 4) **Optional:** If your project requires additional cloud resources set by terraform (e.g. storage buckets), run the terraform scripts:

-    > NOTE: Add `terraform.sh` to project root directory, if the file does not exist yet (TODO: example).
+    > NOTE: Copy `scripts/taito/examples/terraform.sh` to project root directory, if the file does not exist yet, and set environment variables required by terraform scripts.

     > NOTE: Azure scripts assume that a resource group defined by `taito_resource_namespace_id` environment variable already exists, since it is usually shared among multiple taito projects.